Advitya17/spark-openstack/README.md

 # Instructions to set up on cloudlab
 1. Spawn open-stack on cloudlab.
 Use Mitaka relase.
-(Other newer release might work as well.
-Need to confirm)
+(Stein release won't work as it doesn't support adding images via a URL.
+Need to confirm if other newer release may work.)
 2. Add an image called "ubuntu-16.04" on openstack web ui.
 Image Url: http://cloud-images.ubuntu.com/xenial/current/xenial-server-cloudimg-amd64-disk1.img
 3. (optional) Add favor "spark.large" on openstack.
 Choose your hardware specs.
 4. Create a security key pair or upload yours.
 Use the security key to spin up a management node called "mgt-node".
 For the network, select "flat-lan-1-net" at first, and then manually associate a floating IP to it.